New to Yoga

 The yoga practice is designed to promote a feeling of calm, peace, and equanimity.
 The movements are fluid and synched to the breath.
 The mind finds relative ease and less distraction.
 The atmosphere is usually relaxing.
 While the environment in which we practice yoga...

-The individual prana-vayu, not to be confused with the entire category of prana vayus, is the specific function of movement of prana, or life force.
-Prana-vayu governs the inward movement of prana, which enters the body with breath, food, and drink, and also enters...
+The individual prana vayu, not to be confused with the entire category of prana vayus, represents the specific movement of prana, or life force, inward into the body.
+Prana vayu governs the intake of energy through breath, food, drink, and even through mental and sensory perceptions.

 Sahasrara Chakra: The Crown